-As at 31 March 2014, the current liabilities of the group exceed its current assets by \$87,901 thousand.
+As at 31 March 2015, the current liabilities of the group exceed its current assets by \$115,632 thousand.
 The majority of the current borrowings are through Mitsui & Co.
 Financial Services (Australia) Ltd, in its capacity as a provider of corporate finance services to the Australian Mitsui group.
 Therefore the ability of the group to continue to provide corporate finance services through Mitsui & Co.
 Financial Services (Australia) Ltd requires the continued support of those entities.
-To this effect, the ultimate parent company has provided a letter of guarantee to Mitsui & Co.
-Financial Services (Australia) Ltd, ensuring the company is supported if required.
+To this effect, Mitsui & Co.
+Financial Services (Australia) Ltd has in place facilities to continue to provide corporate services to the Australian Mitsui group as well as the ultimate parent company has provided a letter of guarantee to Mitsui & Co.
+Financial Services (Australia) Ltd for providing comfort over the current assets.